-No matter what appliance we’re talking about, a common question is always whether replacement or repair is a better option.
+No matter what appliance we’re talking about, a common question is always whether an AC replacement or repair is a better option.
 So it’s not a surprise that people want to know when it’s time to replace their air conditioner, or if they can keep going by repairing it.
 Yes, repair at the moment can be the less costly solution, but is it always over time?
 In addition to cost, there can often be other factors involved, especially when we’re talking about units that may be decades old.

 Because there can be a lot of nuances to this topic, we’ve divided this into sections to better help you decide what’s best for your A/C unit in any given situation.